MateoRojas/kafka-101/README.md

 Replication:
 - Fault Tolerance
+- Only available in the same kafka cluster, not for multiple clusters.

 Consumer Group:
 - each record published to a topic is delivered to one consumer instance within each subscribing consumer group